matrix-org/matrix-spec-proposals/proposals/3852-user-agent-on-device.md

-# MSCXXX: Expose user agent information on `Device`
+# MSC3852: Expose user agent information on `Device`

 Currently, sessions are only easily recognisable by their `device_name`.
 Depending on client implementation, this may include some stringified information about the session.
 (For example, Element web uses `'%(appName)s (%(browserName)s,